praveenscience/FinalYear-Project-Ideas/README.md

 > _workout log and calorie counter
 * Videos into Notes
   > _web application contains youtube video links and users can add summary of that videos with timestamps of important parts.
 Others can upvote/downvote the summaries under video links.
+* Secure password storage App
+  > Encrypting passwords and then storing it on device

 ## Back End Ideas